 A whole host of members have been ensuring that group training can commence even through lockdowns.
 CSRC Zoom Workouts have been a major part of the weekly training calendar and continue to be so into 2021.

-Rob Piling organised a virtual regatta, and between utilising a self made age-weight adjuster, and the wonders of technology, levelled the playing field across all the squads to provide a multi-lane event hosting a thrilling 5k run, 1k singles and doubles races, a 333m singles relay, and a gritty plank knock-out to top off proceedings.
+Rob Pilling organised a virtual regatta, and between utilising a self made age-weight adjuster, and the wonders of technology, levelled the playing field across all the squads to provide a multi-lane event hosting a thrilling 5k run, 1k singles and doubles races, a 333m singles relay, and a gritty plank knock-out to top off proceedings.

-Club member Mandy Calvery took silver in the BRIC Lightweight Women's 55-59 2000m race, sandwiched between Denmark's Marianne Becker and Italy's Claudia Giocomazzi!
+Club member Mandy Calvert took silver in the BRIC Lightweight Women's 55-59 2000m race, sandwiched between Denmark's Marianne Becker and Italy's Claudia Giocomazzi!
 This was off the back of winning both her events (2000m and 500m) in the first ever British Rowing Virtual Championships in the summer.

 Some club members took their workouts to another level in order to help give back to the community at large.
 Women's squad member, Alex Wright, ran 100K and smashed her £200 fundraising target for the S2 Food Bank, and another women's squad member cycled for 24hrs on a static bike set up in her room to raise just less than £1,500 for the Stephen Lawrence foundation, 33% more than her target.

 2020's AGM ended up having one of the biggest attendances in recent years due to the accessibility of having it in June.
 This was all co-ordinated by the combined efforts of Meri Middleton and Liz Brown, which turned it into a big success.
 This will leave the committee with food for thought on how to run future AGM's to keep them inclusive for all members.